Testing Peer-to-Peer Systems With Testground

 In this post, I will guide you on how to create a simple test for two instances, where they should ping pong with each other.
 This is also one of the example tests we use to exercise the platform during testing.
 Even a platform for testing needs to be tested, right?
 I will go over how to set-up Testground, explain some of the base functionalities and write the test with you!

-First, the features! 🌟
+First, the features! π

 First and foremost, Testground is packed with features.
 Thus, I won’t go over all of them, but I will mention the most important - or relevant in my opinion - for this post.

-1. Tests are written as if they were unit tests.
+- Tests are written as if they were unit tests.
 There’s no need for puppeteering or to package your entire system as a separate daemon.

-2. The runtime environment for tests is simple, normalized and formal.
+- The runtime environment for tests is simple, normalized and formal.
 There is a contract between your test plan and the Testground daemon.
 On one hand, Testground injects a set of environment variables and the test plan is supposes to emit events to the stdout, and assets and outputs to the outputs directory.
 And this is what allows tests to be written in any kind of programming language.

-3. We support a coordination API powered by Redis.
+- We support a coordination API powered by Redis.
 Since the platform is intended to test distributed systems with many, many instances, it is required to have a coordination API that allows us to choreograph and coordinates actions between the nodes.

-4. Network traffic shaping is very easy to set up.
+- Network traffic shaping is very easy to set up.
 You can change latency, jitter, duplication, packet corruption and a few other settings to simulate many network conditions, similar to the real ones.

-5. Outputs from runs are straightforward to collect, from logs, to any other artifacts produced by the test.
+- Outputs from runs are straightforward to collect, from logs, to any other artifacts produced by the test.

 These are just some key features, you can read more about it in the documentation.
 However, I would recommend checking out the GitHub page.
 As an ever evolving project, it is easy that something might get forgotten in the documentation.

-Set everything up! πŸ›
+Set everything up! π

 Testground is built in Go and currently we don’t distribute binaries, so you will need to build it from source.
 Besides that, we will also need Docker to run the containerized tests.
 So… for you, please:

-1. Install Docker: documentation.
+- Install Docker: documentation.

-2. Install Go: documentation.
+- Install Go: documentation.

 Now, let’s install Testground!
-So, first of all, open your favorite new shiny terminal app and cd to some directory you want to.
-Then, follow the following steps:
+So, first of all, open your favorite new shiny terminal app and cd

 $ git clone https://github.com/testground/testground.git